saltyorg/docs/docs/sandbox/apps/arrx.md

 ## Background

-There are a number of roles in the saltbox community repo which can be used to create multiple instances of an application.
+There are a number of roles in the saltbox Sandbox repo which can be used to create multiple instances of an application.
 Some of these include:

 | Role          | Description                         |
 | ------------- | ----------------------------------- |